Nightjar LogoSign in

 Not all AI photography tools are built for the same use case.
 A tool that works well for social media graphics may produce inconsistent results across 80 product listings.
 Here's how the main options compare for Etsy sellers specifically.

 Product preservation matters here more than with most e-commerce.
 Handmade goods have unique textures, imperfections, and details that buyers expect to see when the package arrives.
-Nightjar prioritizes keeping those details accurate rather than making things look generically polished.
+Nightjar is designed to keep those details accurate rather than making things look generically polished.

 Editing is done in plain English.
 Type "make the background warm wood" or "add soft morning light" instead of learning Photoshop.

 Photoroom has a strong mobile app with quick background removal and marketplace templates.
-The free tier gives you 250 exports per month, which is genuinely useful for a new seller testing the waters.
-Where it falls short is consistency: each image is generated independently, so maintaining a cohesive look across your shop takes manual effort.
+The free tier gives you 250 exports per month, which is useful for a new seller testing the waters.
+Where it falls short is consistency: it is a photo editor rather than a photo system, so each image is generated independently and maintaining a cohesive look across your shop takes manual effort.

 Pebblely gives you 40 free lifestyle background images per month.
 The template system provides some visual consistency.
 It's limited to background changes, though.
-No multi-angle generation, no style locking, no color variants.
+No multi-angle generation, no reusable style ingredients, no color variants.

 DIY Phone Photography: When to Keep It Real